-$^{\rm 20}$ HM Treasury, Budget 2005 - Investing in our Future (HC 372), March 2005
+17 HM Treasury, Budget 2005 - Investing in our Future (HC 372), March 2005

-- 5.9 The significant increase in the production of recycled aggregates in 2013 appears to be a bit of an anomaly in the context of the figures derived for the other years.
-It is likely to be explained by a combination of factors, including the possibility of a more complete picture of recycled aggregate production (with more survey returns). - 5.10 The survey returns in 2014 and 2015 return to a more consistent upward trajectory that had already become visible prior to 2013.
-It is acknowledged that evidence gathering for recycled aggregates remains a challenge.
+- 5.9 The significant increase in the production of recycled aggregates in 2013 is likely to be explained by a combination of factors, in particular a more complete picture of recycled aggregate production (with more survey returns). - 5.10 In 2014, the survey returns suggest a decrease in the production of recycled aggregate (even when including assumed figures from operators who did not make a return).
 Further work will be carried out in evidence gathering on local waste policy, to establish more clearly what is happening in the market for recycled aggregate.
 SCC is working on an Inert Waste Review that will inform future iterations of the LAA on this issue. - 5.11 Table 7 lists permitted, fixed aggregate recycling facilities in Somerset.
 Such facilities tend to be located in former quarries or waste transfer stations.
 Furthermore, operational quarries and other development sites can also generate recycled aggregate e.g. via the use of on-site crushers.